binance/binance-spot-api-docs/faqs/stp_faq.md

 Taker Order: symbol=BTCUSDT side=SELL type=LIMIT quantity=1 price=1 selfTradePreventionMode=EXPIRE_TAKER
 ```

-**Result**: The taker order's STP mode will be used, so the take order will be expired.
+**Result**: The taker order's STP mode will be used, so the taker order will be expired.

 Maker Order
 ```json